 Polar bears can be dangerous to humans especially if they are hungry but if they are able to get food they will usually only attack humans if they are provoked however they are extremely unpredictable.

-Polar bears spend most a lot of time in the water.
+Polar bears spend most of their time in the water.

 They have an extremely powerful sense of smell, and can smell a seal on the ice about 32 kms (20 miles) away and can smell a seals den that has been covered with snow.